udacity/FCND-Controls-Crazyflie/README.md

     return pitch_cmd, roll_cmd, thrust_cmd
 ```

-### Choosing an Initial Gain ###

-We are commanding attitude in radians so this is a little harder intuitively, but let's for a moment pretend we are working with degrees (and then we will adjust for the fact that we did our back of the envelope calculation in degrees).

-Once again, let's look at what the attitude command profile looks like as our velocity error changes:

-Again we can see that maybe starting with a smaller value (around XXX) may be a safer bet than starting with too large of a value.

-**It is worth mentioning that in both of these cases there really wasn't such a thing as too small of a value, worse case your crazyflie was just not going anywhere but it still stayed airborne.
-When it comes to lower level control loops, for example an attitude controller that is responsible for keeping your drone level, you will start seeing cases where you can have a gain that is too low and results in your drone falling out of the sky!**

 ## Flying Trajectories ##

-Now that we have a controller and it is flying simply waypoint missions, let's look at extending it to flying trajectories.
+Now that we have a controller and it is flying simply waypoint missions, the next area of interest is flying trajectories, which is an area we have helped set up but will be leaving for you to explore!

-For this, we have provided a framework for reading in a trajectory file (see below for the file format) and a sample figure 8 trajectory.
+We have provided a framework for reading in a trajectory file (see below for the file format) and a sample very simple straight line and back trajectory.
+In addition you will find a `trajectory_flyer.py` file that contains the necessary class and script to test it out.

-See how well your controller flies through the trajectory!
-You may find that you might need some additional tuning or changing of your velocity limits in order to fly the trajectory the best.
+Go ahead and give it a try!
+You should see the same performance you saw with the straight line waypoint sets that are found in the `velocity_flyer.py` and `attitude_flyer.py` files.
+This is not unsurprising as if you look at the trajectory file itself, it is just about the same information.

 ### Trajectory File Format ###